Skip to main content

 • Cybersecurity

 As part of your studies, you'll get the chance to achieve the status of ‘Certified Ethical Hacker’ (CEH).
-We offer this by embedding the learning materials for the professional certification into one of the course modules.
+The learning materials for the professional certification are embedded in the course modules.

 As cyber threats continue to escalate, gaining CEH status brings many advantages.
-It opens doors to lucrative career opportunities where you can command higher salaries and ensure job stability.
+It offers career opportunities to command higher salaries and ensure job stability.
 It also serves as a prominent marker of cybersecurity expertise.
 This validates your ability to detect and mitigate vulnerabilities in digital systems.

 CEH training offers: